isabelhovdahl/academic-web-page/content/working_papers/patent-protection-and-the-transition-to-clean-technology/index.md

 ---
-title: Patent Protection and the Transition to Clean Technology *Under review*
+title: Patent Protection and the Transition to Clean Technology
 publication_types:
   - "3"
 authors: